Setting up your NuCalm for the first time

 For clinical settings, a NuCalm session is typically the length of the treatment.

 NuCalm tracks are not just any tracks, they are specifically designed to create a deeper, more effective restorative experience.
 A typical song, when downloaded from iTunes is 5MB – 10MB depending on the length and complexity.
-The new NuCalm neuroacoustic track featuring Ottmar Liebert, is 797 MB!
+The NuCalm neuroacoustic track featuring Ottmar Liebert, is 797 MB!
 This means that the brain has to process approximately 133X the amount of information of a normal song.
 Hopefully, this illustrates the complexities of the physics that lies beneath the soundtracks.
 In fact, the music soundtrack in the NuCalm neuroacoustic software serves solely as a carrier wave and a distraction.
 Otherwise, the listener would hear a drone, which can become annoying, and certainly not an enjoyable listening experience.
 Learn more about the NuCalm tracks.

 We hold the only patents in the world for nonlinear dynamic oscillations, using pitch and frequency matrices, and binaural signal processing to elicit a specific desired physiologic outcome.